Sebjet24/Rural_Surge/README.md

 - Pandas
     * A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language
     * https://pandas.pydata.org/
-built on top of the Python programming language.
 - Python
     * A general-purpose, versatile, and powerful programming language.
     * https://www.python.org/